 The Andrew Goodman Foundation (AGF), a civic engagement organization that empowers the next generation to initiate and sustain social action, is pleased to announce that it will honor Neighborhood Trust CEO Justine Zinkin at the 2015 Hidden Heroes Awards.
 Ms. Zinkin will receive the Hidden Heroes Award for empowering low-income individuals to become productive participants in the U.S. financial system and achieve their financial goals through counseling and empowerment programs at Neighborhood Trust Financial Partners.

 The Hidden Heroes Award event will be held at the NYU Skirball Center for the Performing Arts in New York City on Wednesday, November 18, 2015 at 8 PM, with a VIP Reception at 6 PM.
-Please visit the event page for tickets and details.

 “Despite many gains, justice continues to elude us,” said Andrew Goodman Foundation Executive Director Sylvia Golbin-Goodman.
 “Our goal for the evening is to highlight the work of individuals who have dedicated their life to promoting social justice, and offer an informative panel discussion on these issues.”